avgustinmm/am24j/README.md

 with it dependencies in single jar (without unpacking dependencies), launched by Launcher, composed by components using Injector, Vertx runtime with pluggable HTTP raw and JAX--RS components
+* **Example Spring application** - simple module providing an example how Vertx runtime and RPC could be packed as a Spting application

 ### Details / Usage
 #### Launcher